benlue/jsonfp/README.md

 A JSON-fp program is a JSON object with a single property.
 The property key is the "operator" which works on the input data while the property value specifies options to that operator.
 So a JSON-fp program is as simple as:

     {op: options}

 The interesting part is that _options_ can be yet another JSON-fp program.
 A typical example would be the case of applying the "map" operator.
 Assuming we have a list of documents and we want to remove all properties but the title property for each document.
 Below is what you can do with JSON-fp:

     "map": {
     	"pick": "title"
     }

-In fact, an expression as simple as {op: options} can trun into a really sophisticatd, real world application.
+In fact, an expression as simple as {op: options} can trun into a really sophisticated application.

 ### Operators